viamrobotics/docs/docs/components/movement-sensor/gps/gps-nmea.md

 # SMEs: Rand
 ---

+A global positioning system (GPS) receives signals from satellites in the earth’s orbit to determine where it is and how fast it is going.
+All supported GPS models provide date for the `Position`, `CompassHeading` and `LinearVelocity` methods.
+Fix and Correction data are available by using the sensor `GetReadings` method, which is available because GPSes wrap the [sensor component](../../sensor/).

 The `gps-nmea` movement sensor model supports [NMEA-based](https://en.wikipedia.org/wiki/NMEA_0183) GPS units.

 This GPS model uses communication standards set by the National Marine Electronics Association (NMEA).